sarkershantonu/Automation-Getting-Started/Serenity-Junit/Readme.md

 # Notes
 1. It is based on maven-failsafe-plugin which is less strict than surefire, so the whole test execution will be treaed as intregration tests.
+2. It is better not to use serenity for non intregration tests (like unit tests)